MarkMwago2/EncryptCipher/README.md

 **BDD**

 The app asks the user to choose whether to encrypt or decrypt text.
-It then invites them to input text
+It then invites them to input text.
 Which is then encrypted or decrypted.

 **Support and contact details**